schrammc/delta/README.md

 The function ```deltaDirWithCallbacks``` gives you an instance of the datatype ```CallbackWatcher``` that wraps a ```FileWatcher```.

-You can add an arbitrary number callbacks to instances of that type with:
+You can add an arbitrary number of callbacks to instances of that type with:

 * ```withChangedCallback```
 * ```withNewCallback```